Sz-Tim/isRev/ms/msDraft.md

 This pattern diminishes at broader taxonomic scales with a weaker trend for genus beta diversity (gray; *n*=16, *P*=0.03, *R^2^*=0.25) and no trend for subfamily beta diversity (white; *n*=16, *P*=0.15, *R^2^*=0.08).

 **Fig. 3** Proportion of gradient-wide beta diversity due to turnover decreases with taxonomic resolution.
-In both temperate (white) and tropical (gray) gradients, the proportion of beta diversity due to turnover decreases at higher taxonomic levels.
+In both temperate (white) and tropical (gray) gradients, the proportion of beta diversity due to turnover (i.e., replacement) rather than nestedness decreases at higher taxonomic levels.
 At 0.5 (dotted line), turnover and nestedness contribute equally to the change in community composition.

 **Fig. 4** Robust patterns of ant elevational richness patterns across taxonomic scales.